InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/getting_started.md

 5. Launch Finsemble locally.
 6. Confirm that the integration appears in the Apps menu of the Finsemble toolbar.

+## Considerations for your implementation
+Careful consideration must be given to how you will implement the Bloomberg Terminal Connect integration before you begin work.
+You know your users and your use case better than anybody, and your implementation of the integration will reflect this expertise.

+First, research your use case(s).
+Build a user story by interviewing your traders.
+Find out what workflows they use during their daily tasks.
+Do they perform different workflows at different parts of the day?
+The week?
+The year?

+Research how your end users interface with the Bloomberg Terminal.
+Establish what commands they use, and what the associated tails are.
+Do your end users work primarily with Launchpad groups or panels?

+Once you've built a user story, define the new user journey you intend to create.
+Map out the new and improved workflows that you intend to create.
+What Finsemble components need integration with what parts of the Bloomberg Terminal?
+What data needs to flow in each direction?
+Determine if you need to translate data to/from an internal format to pass to/from Bloomberg.

+Creating data translations is where the bulk of your implementation work will be.

+By thinking through your end users' needs, you will be able to use our example integration to programatically and intelligently build a tool that will serve them well.

 ## Delivering the integration to your users

 One delivery approach is to host the completed integration on a server accessible to all your users.
 Finsemble can be configured to launch this integration, just like it would any other application.
 As a consideration, each user would need their own Bloomberg Terminal license on the same machine as Finsemble.